The part 1 of this article is here.

 Here again, we see the clear identification between Lada and Leto.
 But we also see something much more interesting.
 I identified the Gemini constellation as the Slavic god Kreshnik, whom some scholars relate to Krishna based on similar-sounding names.
 In Hinduism, Krishna’s counterpart is Radha.
 The name Radha sounds like the original name of Lada, before the rhotacism change, from R to L sound.

 And while the Slavic etymology of Lada is uncertain, the Sanskrit term Rādhā (Sanskrit: राधा) means “prosperity, success” – an appropriate name for the goddess of harvest and weddings.

 Now, the connection between Krishna and Kreshnik alone may sound dubious.
-But adding the Radha – Lada connection leaves no doubt that Slavic pantheon is closely related to the Vedic / Hindu one.
-On the following image from Slavic folklore, we see the goddess Lada shielding her twins, Kostroma/Kreshnik.
+But adding the Radha – Lada connection leaves no doubt that the Slavic pantheon is closely related to the Vedic / Hindu one.
+In the following image from Slavic folklore, we see the goddess Lada shielding her twins, Kostroma/Kreshnik.
 And just like Krishna in Hindu art, one of them is playing the flute.

 Sud and Sudenicy – Libra